phaniteja5789/StudentManagementAWSSERVICES/README.md

     5.)
 Lambda Function will publish the message to the SNS Topic that is created in Stage-1 <br/>
     6.)
 The Message will be sent to the Subscriber Email from Boto3 API using the SNS Client <br/>

+The code for Stage 3 is present in ProcessStudentDetailsFunction.py <br/>